openfl/www.openfl.org/learn/tutorials/networking.md

 		}

 	}

 {% endhighlight %}

 Here we are connecting to Localhost because that is where our Server is listening from, but generally you want to connect to a server on a remote computer through an IP-address.

 ## Completing Connection

-When you create a server class it begins listening for an incoming connection, when you create the Client and run connectToServer() it attempts a connection to localhost, where the server we created is listening.
+When you create a Server class it begins listening for an incoming connection, when you create the Client and run connectToServer() it attempts a connection to localhost, where the server we created is listening.

 You now run acceptConnection() on the server, this completes the connection and the Socket "c" becomes the completed socket connection.